Rockypocky77/ChancifySATPrep/sat14.md

 The passage primarily focuses on

-A) the technical difficulties of running stage lights and equipment operation.
+A) the mechanical challenges and operational complexities involved in managing theatrical lighting systems and technical equipment during performances.

-B) a disagreement between two friends about a school play and casting decisions.
+B) a conflict between two friends regarding participation in a school production and disagreements about role assignments and casting choices.

-C) how a student learns to overcome disappointment after failing an audition and rejection.
+C) a student's process of processing and moving beyond the emotional impact of unsuccessful audition outcomes and learning to cope with rejection.

-D) an experienced backstage student deciding to risk performing onstage.
+D) a student with extensive backstage experience making a deliberate choice to step outside their comfort zone and attempt onstage performance despite uncertainty and fear.

 Which choice provides the best evidence for the answer to the previous question?